Structural alignment: SSAP

 The SSAP (Sequential Structure Alignment Program) method uses double dynamic programming to produce a structural alignment based on atom-to-atom vectors in structure space.
 Instead of the alpha carbons typically used in structural alignment, SSAP constructs its vectors from the beta carbons for all residues except glycine, a method which thus takes into account the rotameric state of each residue as well as its location along the backbone.
 SSAP works by first constructing a series of inter-residue distance vectors between each residue and its nearest non-contiguous neighbors on each protein.
 A series of matrices are then constructed containing the vector differences between neighbors for each pair of residues for which vectors were constructed.
 Dynamic programming applied to each resulting matrix determines a series of optimal local alignments which are then summed into a "summary" matrix to which dynamic programming is applied again to determine the overall structural alignment.

 SSAP originally produced only pairwise alignments but has since been extended to multiple alignments as well.
 It has been applied in an all-to-all fashion to produce a hierarchical fold classification scheme known as CATH (Class, Architecture, Topology, Homology), which has been used to construct the CATH Protein Structure Classification database.

 Alphabet methods

-A special class of protein structual alignment programs convert the input structure into a sequence of letters describing the structure.
+A special class of protein structural alignment programs convert the input structure into a sequence of letters describing the structure.
 This allows methods from sequence alignment to be translated into this field to enable more efficient searching, and in some implementations, to also align and superimpose in real 3D space.